Collaborative Partner

 Funder collaborative seeks a legal system that is fairer and more supportive of migrant children and young people in the UK.

-The fund supports pre-litigation research and evidence gathering that is needed to build a test case for strategic litigation.
+The fund supports pre-litigation research and evidence gathering that is needed to build a test case.
 It also supports third-party interventions in cases where they assist the court to reach a judgment that protects migrants’ rights.
+The SLF provides crucial funding to law firms, law centres and NGO’s, for the parts of challenges for which no legal aid is available, thereby building capacity in the sector to develop strategic legal cases.

 Year Founded